Introduction To Panama Papers

 Panama papers are the leaked documents which contain the attorney-client information of various international entities which were leaked in 2015 by an anonymous source.
 It is one of the major leaks in the history of the world economy.
 These documents were created by a Panamanian law firm and corporate service provider Mossack Fonseca.

 On 3rd April 2016, the German newspaper Süddeutsche Zeitung was the first to publish the story of a leak about Panama papers.
 Panama papers displayed the cases of dodging enormous tax liabilities and money laundering.
 The database contains information of more than two lakh shell companies which are set up by Mossack Fonseca.
-Due to incomplete data, information could not be verified about all the illegal transactions.
+Due to incomplete data, the information could not be verified about all the illegal transactions.

 How did it affect India?